Call for Submissions

 Diversity in Research: Social Justice from Data

-Submissions from data professionals related to data archiving, data management, data librarianship/stewardship, data literacy, and similar areas on the following topics will be prioritized:
+All data topics from data professionals related to data archiving, data management, data librarianship/stewardship, data literacy, and similar areas are welcome and the following topics are encouraged:

 - Decolonization and postcolonialism